lukaspatschil/poncho-eventbus/README.md

-# poncho-eventbus
+# @ponchojs/eventbus

-Light weight event bus for JavaScript and TypeScript written in TypeScript with complete type safety.
+Light weight event bus for JavaScript and TypeScript written in TypeScript with complete type integration.

+In order for the event bus to work it is necessary to use ES6 or higher.

 ## Usage